RuoxiQin/CommunityQuestionAnswering/README.md

 To run train and test this model, simply run ``bidirectionalLSTM_wlen_share_lastlayer_dropout.ipynb``.
 We observe the performance MAP: 72.45% and MRR: 80.40% from our experiment.
 If we further fine-tune this model, it may achieve better performance.

+## References

+[1] Nakov Preslav, Marquesz Lluis, Moschittim Alessan- dro, Magdy Walid, Mubarak Hamdy, Freihat, and Abed Alhakim.
+2016.
+Semeval-2016 task 3: Com- munity question answering.
+In _Semantic Evaluation 2016_.
+Proceedings of the 10th International Work- shop on Semantic Evaluation.

+[2] Henry Nassif, Mitra Mohtarami, and James Glass.
+2016.
+Learning semantic relatedness in commu- nity question answering using neural models.
+In _Proceedings of the 1st Workshop on Representation Learning for NLP_, pages 137–147.